clboettcher/refactobot/README.md

-# refactoring-robot
+# Refactoring Robot
-A first sketch of a refactoring robot based on the Spoon code transformation library
+A first sketch of a refactoring robot based on the [Spoon](http://spoon.gforge.inria.fr) code transformation library